-  But the line had to be drawn at women dancing with men, he wrote.
+But he had to draw the line at women dancing with men, he wrote.
 “But our question is concerning Gynecandrical dancing, or that which is commonly called mixed or promiscuous dancing, viz. of men and women (be they elder or younger persons) together: Now this we affirm to be utterly unlawful, and that it cannot be tolerated in such a place as New England, without great Sin.”

-  Lest his critics accuse him of being arbitrary, he offered a detailed defense of his position, point by point:
+Lest his critics accuse him of arbitrariness, Mather offered a detailed defense of his position, point by point:

 - Who were the Inventors of Petulant Dancings?
 They had not their original amongst the People of God, but amongst the Heathen.

 - By whom have Promiscuous Dances been patronized?
 Truly, by the worst of the Heathen.

 - Who are they that have faithfully testified against this practice?
 Ignorant and Profane Men say, nobody is against it, but a few silly Precisians, who are more precise than wise.
 But we certainly know, that the wisest, and the learnedest, and the holiest men in the world have disliked it.

 Mather closed by rebutting the pro-dance arguments that dancing taught poise and good manners.

 “Religion is no Enemy to good Manners, to learn a due poise and composure of body is not unlawful, provided it be done without a provocation to uncleanness, and be not a nurse of pride and vanity.”

 Closer to God